11 Eggs-cellent Places to Nosh on Easter Brunch

 For many Seattle families, going to a restaurant for Easter brunch is as traditional as Easter baskets, chocolate bunnies and plastic eggs.
 And since many restaurants start taking Easter reservations weeks in advance, we’ve rounded up 11 spots for you to try – they range from the traditional to the not so traditional, depending on how committed you are to things like deviled eggs, hot cross buns and a ham-carving station.
 So dress your Peep-loving kiddos in their Easter best and head out for an eggs-cellent holiday meal.

-Known as one of Seattle’s best catering and special events companies, Kaspar’s pulls out all the stops for Easter brunch at their location in South Lake Union.
+Known as one of Seattle’s best catering and special events companies, Kaspar’s pulls out all the stops for Easter brunch at their Lower Queen Anne location.
 This could possibly be the Easter brunch that dreams are made of – served buffet-style, we’re talking about gourmet omelet stations, made-to-order waffles, and a dessert station that will make your kids forget all about the Easter candy they have waiting at home.
 Not already convinced?
 Hop on to Kaspar’s website for a full list of drool-worthy brunch items.

 Good to know: Brunch will be served from 9 a.m.-2:30 p.m.
 Reservations are required and space is limited, so jump on the phone now! $46/adults; $18/kids (7-16); 6 & under free.